SzeWingChan/stocks-analysis/Written_Report_Module_2_Challenge.md

 ## Overview of Project
 ### Purpose
 -   The purpose of the analysis is to compare stock performance in 2017 and 2018.
-By employing a marco, the entire dataset of different years could be analyzed in mere seconds.
+By employing a marco, the dataset of different years could be analyzed in mere seconds.
 And by refactoring the code, the script will become more efficient.

 ## Results
 -   Stock performance in 2017 and 2018